taehojo/SWAT/README.md

 - `[imputation_method]` is the imputation method used for dealing with missing data.
 You can choose from "simple", "1nn", "5nn", or "10nn".
 Here "simple" represents mean imputation and "1nn", "5nn", "10nn" represents the k-Nearest Neighbors method with k being 1, 5, and 10 respectively.
 - `[num_top_results]` is the number of top results to output.
 The default is 20.
 - `[num_parallel_jobs]` is the number of jobs to run in parallel. -1 means using all processors.
+- `[classifier]`is the classifier to use.
+Choose "rf" for RandomForest and "dl" for Deep Learning.

 For example:
 ```bash